Ginger-Leo/Philosophers/README.md

 3. Segfault was indeed located in the unlocking part, as soon as we entered the simulation.
 The underlying problem was that philo_id was one index number above from what it was supposed to be;
 4. Locking of forks is now happening outside of the threading.
 This way we know that the beginning of the simulation will be more synchronized;
 5. Leaks are still a problem;
+6. Leaks have been solved: added function free_struct that is individually taking care of freeing both structs with their respective allocations;
+7. Refactoring: a bunch of the code has been refactored to adapt to the norms.
+Mostly changing return values for some functions so it would come down to the main() and exit with zero at the end.
+Not quite sure how it will be done later within threads;
 ```

 Things to do....